-Nearly all of the buyers we come across have had to decide where they are prepared to compromise when it comes to buying a home to live in.
+Nearly all of the buyers we come across have had to decide what to compromise on when buying a house or apartment to live in.
 I think it is human nature to aspire to what we can’t afford, so it can be a challenging process to come down to earth and be realistic about the limitations of our budget.

 Sometimes it is as simple as widening the search area.
 Many buyers are comfortable looking in an area that they are familiar with, such as the suburb they already live in.
 If it looks like the budget won’t stretch to your dream home in your desired location, we encourage you to identify what it is that you like about your current locale and see where else you may be able to create a similar experience.
 Is it the transport links?
 The surrounding countryside?
 The dominant architectural style?
 The local shopping centre?
 Good schools?
 Your nearby friends?
 Of course, the latter will be the toughest to replicate…

-Whatever it is that you end up relinquishing, the quicker you do it, the quicker you will find yourself in your new home.
-The only alternative is to find yourself some more money.
+Whatever it is that you end up relinquishing, the quicker you decide what to compromise on when buying a house or apartment, the quicker you will find yourself in your new home.
+The only alternative is to go back to step one and find yourself some more money.